Achievable logoAchievable logo

 Yield to maturity and yield to call formulas are difficult to memorize and typically are not heavily tested.
 Exam questions are more likely to focus on the relationships of the yields, which is best depicted on the bond see-saw (discussed at the end of this chapter).
 Additionally, it’s possible a test question focuses on the components of these yield formulas.
 Don’t spend a significant amount of time focusing on the math related to these yields.

-Unlike the current yield, the yield to maturity (YTM) does factor in time.
-In fact, the YTM assumes the investor buys the bond and holds it until the bond’s maturity.
-Let’s look at an example:
+Unlike current yield, yield to maturity (YTM) does factor in time.
+YTM assumes the investor buys the bond and holds it until maturity.

 A 10 year, $1,000 par, 4% bond is trading at $800.
 What is the yield to maturity (YTM)?